 Workplace discrimination occurs when an employee is treated unfavorably because of their sex, gender identity, race or skin color, age, national origin, religion, or disability.
-Federal laws against discrimination also protect workers from retaliation when they decide to assert their rights to be free of this kind of discrimination.
+Federal laws against disability and pregnancy discrimination also protect workers from retaliation when they decide to assert their rights to be free of this kind of discrimination.
 Despite that, it remains a problem in the workplace and carries significant consequences.

 Some of the most recent figures show that the U.S. Equal Employment Opportunity Commission (EEOC) received 67,448 charges of discrimination in the workplace during the fiscal year 2020, with the agency securing over $439 million for victims in state and local government workplaces as well as the private sector.
 Large corporations, in particular, have had to pay out hundreds of millions of dollars due to discrimination cases.
 While the cost to smaller businesses is unlikely to come with such a high price tag, discrimination can still have a big negative impact on the bottom line, something that goes well beyond the cash liability.